Award Closeout Procedures, Final Reporting, and Fund Inactivation

 Pre-Closeout Review and Notice of Expiration

-Before the award expiration date, the department should conclude all expenditures and make all necessary adjustments to general ledger journal entries and/or payroll adjustments to correct award transactions.
+Before the award expiration date, the department should record all expenditures and make all necessary adjustments to the general ledger using journal entries and/or payroll cost transfers.

-Only expenses recorded in the General Ledger can be included in the Final Financial Report to the sponsor.
+Only expenses recorded in the General Ledger can be included in the Final Financial Report.

-90 days before an award expires, CGA will send a Notice of Expiration to the PI, the RA, and the DM who should review award transactions – including cost shared expenses-- in all categories of direct costs (salaries, equipment, supplies, tuition, etc.) to ensure they are complete, accurate and allowable.
+90 days before an award expires, CGA will send a Notice of Expiration to the PI, the RA, and the DM who should review award transactions and cost shared expenses, if applicable, to ensure they are complete, accurate and allowable.
 CGA recommends using the following report to review award spending:

-• PIs can log into PI Portfolio from Cal Answers
+- PIs can log into the PI Portfolio from Cal Answers

-The DM and/or RA must advise all appropriate parties of action required to facilitate timely closure of the award:
+The RA must advise all appropriate parties of the action required to facilitate timely closure of the award:

-• Subcontractors should be notified to submit their final invoices by the award expiration date
+- Subcontractors should be notified to submit their final invoices by the award expiration date.
+Please refer to Closeout for Subawards for more information

-• Initiate any required cost transfers to ensure all expenditures are complete, accurate and allowable
+- Initiate non-payroll cost transfers to ensure all expenditures are complete, accurate and allowable

 If a no-cost extension is needed, the PI must request it through SPO at least 60 days before the award expires.
 Please refer to No-Cost Extensions for deadlines and procedures.
 CGA will change the award end date when the modification notice is received from SPO.
 CGA cannot extend the performance time of an award.